 Most Recent Bias Incident Report:

+Anyone with information about this incident should contact DPS at 315.443.2224.
 Anonymous tips can be reported to DPS through the Silent Witness tool or the Orange Safe mobile app.
 To report a bias incident or to receive support, visit the Stop Bias website or email stopbias@syr.edu.

 Additionally, if you or someone you know has been affected by a bias incident, resources are available.